-Completed in 2020, BPI’s Environmental Risk Assessment (ERA) initiative involves the mapping and evaluation of the bank’s and clients’ assets (business site and collateral data) for their level of risk exposure to natural hazards.
+Completed in 2020, BPI’s Environmental Risk Assessment (ERA) initiative involves mapping and evaluating the bank’s and clients’ assets (business site and collateral data) for their risk exposure to natural hazards.
 This is the second time BPI is assessing business risk exposure to climate change as a similar endeavor was done in partnership with WWF, from 2010 to 2014, with results shared nationwide to both the public and private sectors.

 Equipped with the ERA results, BPI lending officers help clients determine corresponding risk-mitigating measures.
-These include appropriate insurance coverage as well as structural, technological, and engineering interventions aimed at damage prevention, resilience, and compliance.
+These include appropriate insurance coverage and structural, technological, and engineering interventions for damage prevention, resilience, and compliance.
 The ERA exercise aims to protect both the clients and the bank from losses caused by climate and environmental hazards.

-BPI started its ERA initiatives in 2019 and is now able to assess environmental and climate hazards in any location of the country, thanks to the Hazard Hunter system and a dedicated team within the bank.
-With BPI Account Officers’ and Operations Teams’ training, as well as new risk management guidelines in place, BPI can now provide information on the natural hazards that a client’s project or investment is exposed to.
-With the help of BPI, clients are better able to avoid, manage, or minimize the potential impact of catastrophic events which have become more frequent and more damaging.
+BPI started its ERA initiatives in 2019 and can now assess environmental and climate hazards in any country location, thanks to the Hazard Hunter system and a dedicated team within the bank.
+With BPI Account Officers’ and Operations Teams’ training and new risk management guidelines in place, BPI can now provide information on the natural hazards that a client’s project or investment is exposed to.
+With the help of BPI, clients can better avoid, manage, or minimize the potential impact of catastrophic events that have become more frequent and damaging.

 In addition to its exposure to typhoons, the Philippines sits along the Pacific Ring of Fire and has numerous fault lines.
-The Philippine Institute of Volcanology and Seismology (PHIVOLCS) records an average of 20 earthquakes a day throughout the country.
-The recurrence of natural disasters have resulted in substantial losses for local businesses over the decades.
+The Philippine Institute of Volcanology and Seismology (PHIVOLCS) records an average of 20 earthquakes daily throughout the country.
+The recurrence of natural disasters has resulted in substantial losses for local businesses over the decades.